anurag933103/AqmApps/readme.txt

+There are 2 applications, one a web application in WebContent that interacts with the AQM API to map air quality readings.
+The other is a command-line program to simulate air quality readings over time in a given rectangular region define by lat/long.
+The mapping app supprots Leaflet and Google Maps, though Google maps requires you to obtain your own API key on GCP.
+You then put your key in the apikey.txt file and the build script will automagically incorporate it into the generated app.

 This project holds 2 simple mapping applications that render data from the AQM REST API.
 Pins are dropped with a D or S dependening on which air quality sensor the read was taken from (Dylos or Sensordrone), and colored according